edidiesky/marketplace-api/readme.md

 ├── stores # Manages store profiles and configurations per tenant.
 ├── tenant # Handles multi-tenancy, allowing students to create and manage isolated stores.
 ├── prometheus # Monitoring and metrics collection.
-├── architecture # Various High level diagram depicting my thinking and also some deep dives ├── redis # Configurations for each of the Redis cluster participating Nodes (Master and both slave config) ├── .gitignore
+├── etc # Promtail and Loki configuration for metrics scraping and querying of Logs via Loki using Grafana ├── architecture # Various High level diagram depicting my thinking and also some deep dives ├── redis # Configurations for each of the Redis cluster participating Nodes (Master and both slave config) ├── .gitignore